Wilsonide/fastapi-book-project/README.md

 ## Overview

 This project is a RESTful API built with FastAPI for managing a book collection.
-It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.
+It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation, and also a ci/cd pipeline that deploys our api on aws server.

 ## Features